 “I’m inspired by the continual engagement and initiative displayed by community faith leaders throughout this new Trump-era,” Rep. Bass said.

-WASHINGTON – Today, Rep. Karen Bass (D-Calif.) issued the below video address following the passage of Trumpcare 2.0.
+WASHINGTON – Today, Rep. Karen Bass (D-Calif.) issued the following statement on the collapse of the repeal.

-WASHINGTON – Today, Rep. Karen Bass (D-Calif.) issued the following statement on the passage of Trumpcare in the House of Representatives.
+WASHINGTON – Today, Rep. Karen Bass (D-Calif.) issued the following statement on the passing of her colleague, the former California Senate Republican leader Dave Cogdill.